plouiserre/TodoList/README.md

 # TodoList

-An app todolist in golang
+## Goal
+An app todolist in golang.
+With a CLI you can add some tasks, classify and display them.
+All datas are saved in a txt file.

+## Status
+Application initiated